Sevgi Uzun: Career

+On July 18, 2026, she signed a two-year contract with Galatasaray.

 WNBA career

-On 23.02.2024, she was transferred to the Dallas Wings of the WNBA and became the second Turkish basketball player to play in the WNBA after Nevriye Yılmaz.
+On 23 February 2024, she was transferred to the Dallas Wings of the WNBA and became the second Turkish basketball player to play in the WNBA after Nevriye Yılmaz.
 In 2025, she was transferred to another WNBA team, Phoenix Mercury.

+On 19 April 2026, Los Angeles Sparks signed Uzun to a training camp contract.

 International

 Turkish National Women's Youth Basketball Team came third in the 2015 FIBA Europe Under-18 Championship for Women Division B held in Bucharest, Romania, and selected All-Star Five.

 With her successful performance in the league and EuroLeague Women, she played for the national team over 150 times.